Lea esta hoja informativa en español

 Most HIV drugs are safe when taken during pregnancy, and studies have shown that the developing baby is healthier when the birthing parent begins HIV treatment before getting pregnant.
 In general, pregnant people living with HIV can take the same HIV treatment as people who are not pregnant.

 However, certain drugs should be avoided or used with caution because of possible side effects in the birthing parent or the developing baby.
 Some examples are the combination of Videx (didanosine, ddI) and Zerit (stavudine, d4T), or the combination of Zerit and Retrovir (zidovudine or AZT).
 Viramune (nevirapine) should not be started in people living with HIV who have CD4 cell counts over 250.
+These drugs are rarely used in the US today.

 Drugs that contain dolutegravir (Tivicay, Juluca, Triumeq) were originally believed to cause birth defects in very rare cases if they were taken when getting pregnant or early in pregnancy.
-Because the benefits of the drugs were found to be greater than the extremely small risk of birth defects, the HHS guidelines recently changed to recommend dolutegravir as a preferred HIV drug throughout pregnancy, as well as for people trying to become pregnant.
+Because the benefits of the drugs were found to be greater than the extremely small risk of birth defects, the HHS guidelines have changed to recommend dolutegravir as a preferred HIV drug throughout pregnancy, as well as for people trying to become pregnant.

 Though there used to be some debate about the safety of taking efavirenz (brand name Sustiva; also found in Atripla and Symfi Lo) during early pregnancy, the HHS guidelines are now consistent with the guidelines of the WHO and the British HIV Association.
 All organizations suggest that efavirenz can be taken throughout pregnancy, including during the first trimester (12 weeks).
-In addition, women who are on a treatment regimen containing efavirenz that is working well and who become pregnant should continue on efavirenz throughout pregnancy.
+In addition, people who are on a treatment regimen containing efavirenz that is working well and who become pregnant should continue on efavirenz throughout pregnancy.

 Discuss the risks and benefits of the HIV drugs you are taking with your healthcare provider so that you can decide which treatments are best for you and your baby.
 In the US, your healthcare provider can call the National Perinatal HIV Hotline for free advice from experts about caring for pregnant women living with HIV.